Reverse Proxy Guide to Refer in 2024

 #1 – HTTP Request Smuggling

-Perhaps HTTP request smuggling is the reason behind most of the reverse proxy abuse or bypass.
-This is a web application aiming to exploit the gap between website servers and their respective proxies.
+Perhaps HTTP request smuggling is the reason behind most reverse proxy abuse or bypass.
+This is a web application that aims to exploit the gap between website servers and their respective proxies.
 Using it, bad actors manage to proffer an HTTP request on behalf of the user.

 #2 – Restriction bypassing